About the CHF

 Purpose:

 The Canterbury History Foundation was established in 1999 as a fund-raising body independent of the University of Canterbury and of the Canterbury Historical Association.
 One of its primary objectives is to enlarge a capital reserve to generate sufficient income each year to maintain its assistance to others.
-The Foundation supports the annual Jim Gardner Memorial lecture, the Rhodes History Medal, and an annual award to the Canterbury Community Historian.
-It also makes small grants to authors of worthwhile works of original research on topics of Canterbury history, to assist with publication, when funds are available.
+The Foundation supports the annual Jim Gardner Memorial lecture, the Rhodes History Medal, and an annual History Awards ceremony.
+It also makes small grants to authors of worthwhile works of original research on topics of Canterbury history, to assist with publication.
+It supports the Canterbury Community Historian programme when funds are available.

 • President: Elizabeth Chesterman ONZM